dhrubo55/personal-blog/content/posts/day-98.md

++++
+category = ["Java", "100DaysOfJava"]
+date = 2025-12-23T00:00:00Z
+description = "Deep dive into Java 21 Virtual Threads implementation - from continuations and heap-based stacks to mount/unmount mechanics, pinning problems, and production trade-offs." draft = false
+ShowToc = true
+TocOpen = true
+slug = "posts/java/100DaysOfJava/day98"
+summary = "I thought virtual threads were just green threads—turns out they're continuations on the heap with sophisticated scheduling.
+Here's what I got wrong and what actually happens under the hood." title = "Day 98: I Thought Virtual Threads Were Just Green Threads—They're Actually Continuations on the Heap" [cover] alt = "day98" caption = "day98" image = "" relative = false
++++

-# I Thought Virtual Threads Were Just Green Threads—They're Actually Continuations on the Heap
+## I Thought Virtual Threads Were Just Green Threads—They're Actually Continuations on the Heap

 I used virtual threads in an API earlier in this challenge.
 Spun up a few thousand threads, watched memory stay flat, called it a win.
 My mental model was simple: virtual threads are like Go's goroutines—lightweight threads the runtime manages instead of the OS.
 Green threads.
 Done.